alextanned/ECE1512_2024F_ProjectRepo_AlexTan/README.md

 ## Results

-DataDAM has demonstrated high efficiency and accuracy across benchmark datasets, offering substantial memory and time savings:
-Based on the table you provided, here is an updated analysis for the `README.md` file section under **Results**:

----

-## Results

 The DataDAM framework has demonstrated substantial computational savings and maintained high accuracy levels across benchmark datasets when compared to training on full datasets.
 Here is a summary of the results:

 | Dataset          | Test Accuracy | Train Accuracy | GPU Memory Usage | Training Time |